crmpicco/pcpp1/gui-programming.md

 ## Tkinter

 ### Events
-`<Key>` is a special event that is triggered when any key is pressed.
+`<Key>` is a special event triggered when any key is pressed.
 It can be used to bind a function to a key press event.

-`<Motion>` is a special event that is triggered when the mouse is moved with a mouse button being held down.
+`<Motion>` is a special event triggered when the mouse is moved with a mouse button being held down.
 It can be used to bind a function to a mouse movement event.

 Event handlers interact with various components to capture and transform user input